uw-thalesians/perceptia-servers/README.md

 ## [Public Repository Security Considerations](#security-considerations)

 This is a public repository.
-Do no store any sensitive information in this repository, such as secure API access tokens, certificates, private keys, etc. If your build process depends on this content, be sure to add the file to the .gitignore before saving it to the local clone of the repository, or load the information by an envirnment variable.
-At this time there is not an agreed upon location to store this information.
-(Suggestion: Team Drive Folder).
+Do not store any sensitive information in this repository, such as secure API access tokens, certificates, private keys, etc. If your build process depends on this content, be sure to add the file to the .gitignore before saving it to the local clone of the repository, or load the information by an envirnment variable.
+Sensitive informaiton should be stored in the Azure Pipelines (AZP) library, or in cloud provider vaults.